 It's also important that your Facebook Page sees some activity, such as publishing posts and gaining followers, to avoid Facebook seeing it as a completely inactive Page.

-Additionally, each Instagram Business Profile does need to be connected to a unique, individual Facebook Page.
+Additionally, each Instagram Business Account does need to be connected to a unique, individual Facebook Page.
 The access token will be revoked if a Facebook Page is connected to multiple Instagram accounts.

 We do not recommend managing more than five Instagram accounts